 He supported this statement further by adding that the most important thing people can do to treat a wound is rinsed it with a lot of clean water.
 And by water, he meant a filtered or chemically treated kind to clean enough to be drinkable.

 Sipe also mentioned making a pressured water spray.
-People need to fill a bag with water, poke the bottom corner of the pack with a needle to make a small hole, and squeeze the bag.
+People must fill a bag with water, poke the bottom corner of the pack with a needle to make a small hole, and squeeze the bag.
 The water will then come out to wash the wound.

 Scrubbing is also essential for dirty wounds stated further by the University of California medical graduate.
 This step is needed because you have to get rid of foreign bodies on an open wound.